fybrik/fybrik/docs/FybrikNetworkTopologiesAndRequirements.md

   For example, to set labels on the workload pods and inform Fybrik about the labels and the namespace where the workload is deployed.

-- Modules might support certain protection mechanisms, such as TLS/mTLS, AIM or JWT tokens, and others.
-These modules should declare these optional functionality in their manifests.
-Fybrik users may require that the entire data plain will be build with these features.
+- Modules might support certain protection mechanisms, such as TLS/mTLS, IAM or JWT tokens, and others.
+These modules should declare which mechanisms they support in their manifests.
+Fybrik users may require that the entire data plain will be built with these features.
 Fybrik core should support it.

 - Depending on the isolation method, Fybrik core should propagate all the relevant information to the deployed modules (e.g. information about possible network clients), and/or correctly configure a chosen protection mechanism, e.g. Network Policies,